Cardiac

 We provide specialist care, education and support for adult patients who are registered with a Leeds GP who have the following heart conditions:

-Our service covers two main areas of care: management of heart failure and cardiac rehabilitation.
+Our service covers two main areas of care: management of heart failure and supporting people after their cardiac event (heart attack or surgery), this is called cardiac rehabilitation.

 Our team of cardiac nurse specialists, physiotherapists, occupational therapists and healthcare support workers aim to provide an excellent cardiac service across Leeds.
 The team works in partnership with the primary care GP services, and the Leeds Teaching Hospitals Trust.